nephio-project/docs/install-guide/README.md

                 sudo journalctl -u google-startup-scripts.service --follow
 ```

-## Installing on a pre-provisioned VM
+## Installing on a Pre-Provisioned VM

 This install has been verified on VMs running on vSphere, Openstack, AWS, and
 Azure.